jlangch/venice/doc/readme/multi-file-app.md

             "./build")
 ```

-This creates the application archive `./build/billing.zip`.
+This creates the application archive `./build/billing.zip` with
+the main file 'billing.venice'.
+The main file is automatically
+executed when the app is started.

 ### A look at the implementation